facebookarchive/draft-js/docs/APIReference-Editor.md

-This is useful when supporting interaction within [custom block components](/docs/advanced-topics-block-components.html) or if you just want to display content for a static use case.
+This is useful when supporting interaction within [custom block components](/docs/advanced-topics-block-components.html) or if you only want to display content for a static use case.

 Default is `false`.